MechanicalRock/mechanicalrock.github.io/_posts/2021-01-11-GPS-serverless.md

 ## Fourth step: Create a lambda and API Gateway to ingest data from The Thing Network

+[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless computing platform that lets you run code without provisioning or managing servers.

-I am creating an HTTP endpoint for my lambda by using API Gateway .
+I created a simple microservices using API Gateway and lambda.

-This is an essential step where allow me to send data between The Thing Network and AWS.
+It is an essential step where allows me to send data between The Thing Network and AWS.

-This is the sample code and I am using typescript in this case.
+Here is the sample code for lambda written in typescript

 ```js
 export const saveItemToDynamoDb = async (